IfeeIhappy/Dipshitz/pages/index.md

 # Hi 👋 I'm Tyler.

-Here are some things that I wrote for you.
+Here are some things that I've written for you.